kuzzleio/documentation-old/src/api-documentation/controller-auth/update-self.md

 }
 ```

-Updates the current user object in Kuzzle Backend.
+Updates the current user object in Kuzzle.

 <aside class="notice">
   The user must be logged in to perform this action.